Principal Investigator

 Mitochondria and mitochondrial disorders

 Mitochondrial dysfunction underlies the pathogenesis of rare and common conditions.
 Our laboratory focuses on different aspects of mitochondria biology and mitochondrial disorders.
-In particular, on the basis of our previous work on rare mitochondrial diseases we apply in vivo and in vitro approaches and examine the following topics:
+We aim to:

 - Study the mechanisms underlying the neuroprotective effect of miRNA181a and miRNA 181b downregulation in mitochondria-mediated neurodegeneration (e.g. Leigh and LHON syndromes)